Bibliome/KBPubMedBERT/README.md

 ### ${\color{orange}Use \ of \ our \ methods \ on \ other \ corpora}$

+Refer to the README file in the folder preprocessing to prepare your data.

 ### ${\color{orange}To \ reproduce \ our \ experimental \ results \ on \ BB-Rel_p, \ ChemProt \ and \ DrugProt}$